 What is Envirothon?

-Envirothon is a natural resources competition for high school students.
-Students who participate learn stewardship and management concepts and work to solve real and hypothetical environmental problems.
-The program is field-oriented, community based, and gives students an opportunity to work with natural resource professionals.
+Students who participate in Envirothon learn stewardship and management concepts and work to solve real and hypothetical environmental problems.
+The program is field-oriented, community based, and gives students the opportunity to work with natural resource professionals.

 Who makes up a team and what do they do?

 Envirothon is a tiered series of competitions.
 Students work in teams of five students.
-Throughout the school year students prepare to compete at the local (county) level.
+Throughout the school year, students prepare to compete at the local (county) level.
 Winners of the local competition advance to compete at the Area level.
 The top three teams from the six Areas in the state compete to be the State Winner.
-The team wining the state competition then advances to the national North American Envirothon.
-These teams of high school students are tested on their knowledge of natural resources – soils, forestry, wildlife, aquatics, and a current environmental issue.
+The team winning the state competition then advances to the national North American Envirothon.
+These teams of high school students are tested on their knowledge of natural resources- soils, forestry, wildlife, aquatics and a current environmental issue.
 Students visit five “in-the-field” test stations where written and hands-on problem solving is required along with an oral presentation formulating a strategy for addressing an environmental issues problem.

 How does this work?